 Attendance/Absences: Attendance is required at each class meeting.
-If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook; the URL is www.auburn.edu/studentpolicies.
+If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Tiger Cub.
 Arrangement to take the make-up exam must be made in advance.
 Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.
 Other unavoidable absences from campus must be documented and cleared with the instructor in advance.